forestgrape/coronavirus/3_medical/coronavirus_disease_patterns.md

 [in work]
 Sars-CoV-2 has been observed to cause
 Revisiting the infection types table with focusing on Sars-Cov-2 and zooming the locations.-->

+## Infection Locations of Sars-CoV-2

+> [in rework to streamline and to clarify]

+### Determine Infection Locations of SARS-2
+The task determine to habitat of Sars-CoV-2 can be tackled either
+* a [theoretical deduction](#theoretical-deduction) taking into account the following topics:
+  * _Tropism_: the ability to infect different cells and tissues.
+The tropism in turn are based on in vivo and in vitro experiments and empirical observations.
+  * _Kinetics_: the ability to reach new infectable cells within the tissue
+  * _Local Immune System_: the immune surveillance locally in place.
+* an [empirical deduction](#empirical-deduction) based on observations of Covid-19 cases.
+  * Measuring the viral load at different locations.
+Sometime the viral load needs to be corrected for the movement of virions.
+  * Detect tissue damage typical for viral infections and check e.g. by PCR the damage was indeed induced by a SARS-2 infection.

+#### Theoretical Deduction
+In the following the infections of Sars-CoV-2 are deduced from the [cell tropism](#cell-tropism-of-sars-cov-2) and the reachability of the tissue in question.

+[**in work, mostly empty**]

+#### Empirical Deduction
+[in rework: update and a section for each strain]
+The [viral loads](../3_medical/diagnosis_and_viral_load.md) measured in combination with the [movements of virions](#movement-of-virions) inside the body can be used to backtrack tissue habitats of Sars-CoV-2.
+[in work]
+The viral loads observed for SARS-CoV-2 for diagnostic purposes are described in the chapter [Diagnosis and Viral Load](./../3_medical/diagnosis_and_viral_load.md).

+[**in work**]

 ### Infection Locations and Immune Responses
 [in work and partly **estimated/guessed**, citations coming/in search]